Calculating how much a barn conversion costs? Here's why you might need deep pockets

 Is a barn conversion cheaper than a new build?

-Unless you are lucky enough to buy a barn in excellent condition, with solid foundations, good walls and roof, with main services nearby, then a barn conversion will typically cost more than starting from scratch with a new self build.
-This often comes as a surprise to most, given that the basic structure is already there, but there are a host of variable factors which can add to costs.
+Unless you are lucky enough to buy a barn in excellent condition, with solid foundations, good walls and roof, with main services nearby, then a barn conversion will typically cost more the costs to build a new house.
+This often comes as a surprise to most, given that the basic structure is already there, but as explained, there are a host of variable factors which can add to costs.

 Is it difficult to get a mortgage on a barn conversion?